venuraja79/venuraja79.github.io/_posts/2022-11-05-Machine Learning for beginners.markdown

 **Lecture 1.
 Machine Learning Intuition:**

-The intention here is to provide a basic intuition of **Machine Learning** (ML) that is applicable to many problems.
+This lecture provides a basic intuition behind many **Machine Learning** (ML) algorithms.

 When we write software, for example a sorting algorithm, we will explicitly write step-by-step instructions in a programming language so that the computer can execute them to achieve the desired results.
 However, for a class of problems such as predicting stock prices, identifying objects in an image etc., writing instructions or creating rules to solve them is very brittle and very hard to achieve even by domain experts.

-Instead, we will design algorithms that 'learns' the rules from the historical data for the particular problem.
-We teach the machines how to learn from the data themselves.
+Instead, we will design algorithms that 'learns' the rules from the historical data on their own.
+In short, we teach the machines how to learn from the data themselves.
 Please read the below notebook and feel free to play around with the code provided.

 [Jupyter Notebook](https://github.com/venuraja79/ml-basics/blob/master/01%20Machine%20Learning%20Intuition.ipynb)